Utilities Educational Outreach

 The Utilities Department maintains several educational outreach programs.
 More information, downloadable documents and videos are available below.

 The state building code requires a backflow valve if plumbing fixtures are below the top of the first upstream manhole on the street.
 A properly operating valve allows flow in one direction, preventing wastewater from entering the building during sewer system maintenance or backups.
 Consult a builder or plumber to find out if a particular building is required to have a backflow valve.
-For more information, see the FAQ: Backflow Prevention page on this website
+For more information, see the FAQ: Backflow Prevention page on this website, or contact Utilities Infrastructure Protection Supervisor Troy Miller by email or at 919-732-9459.

 The town now contracts with Backflow Solutions Inc. to manage its backflow prevention program.
 If you are notified by the town that a test is due on a backflow assembly on your property, it is your responsibility to contact a licensed backflow tester and to have the results submitted to Backflow Solutions.
 For a list of licensed, registered testing agencies, visit BSI Online with the customer confirmation number you have been assigned.